 Doctor My Eyes singer Browne will appear at Occupy Wall Street's protest spot at Zuccotti Park in New York City on Thursday, two weeks after NYPD officers swept into the park to oust demonstrators.

-Though his presence is currently being billed as an appearance and not a performance -- TheWrap was only able to confirm that he may perform -- a press release for the event lists Nothing Is Wrong band Dawes as his special guest, so it's probably wise to apply a if it walks like a duck philosophy in this case.
+Though Jackson's presence is currently being billed as an appearance and not a performance -- TheWrap was only able to confirm that he may perform -- a press release for the event lists Nothing Is Wrong band Dawes as his special guest, so it's probably wise to apply a if it walks like a duck philosophy in this case.

 At any rate, the maybe, maybe-not concert will begin at 1 p.m.